TheBigSasha/react-peerjs-hooks/README.md

 ```

 ### Extra Details
-In the above code, the following are used for the types "Host" and "Voter"
+In the above code, the following are used for the types `Host` and `Joiner`
 ```tsx
 interface Host {
  name: string;